TraderPilotTraderPilot

 06

-6. Why you should calculate it automatically
+7. Why you should calculate it automatically

 Tracking trailing drawdown by hand, trade after trade, while the market moves, is exhausting and error-prone.
-And a calculation mistake here doesn't cost points: it costs the account.
+And a calculation mistake here doesn't cost points: it costs the whole account.

 — Questions